BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 !battle(["Neved",:XENEXECUTIVE_4,0])

-Neved has a team that's entirely above your level cap, but you also get to effectively 12 on 6 him with Aelita on your side, so it's not too tough of a fight.
+You also get to 12 to Neved's six with Aelita on your side, so it's not too tough of a fight.
 Manectric is insanely fast and likes to one-shot Aelita's Pokemon, so take it out quickly if you can.
 Crippling Crabominable with a burn or attack lower might be a good strategy while you clean up the left side.
 Watch out for Barbaracle too which hits surprisingly hard.
 Anyways, just keep up the pressure and make sure the fastest mons is out, then you and Aelita should be able to win.

 Well....